Join me!

 Sometimes, it was rainbows and sunshine, and sometimes, it was shade and mud.
 Here are my biggest takeaways from my first year.

-On the other hand, with 1500 bulbs planted, so many flowers sprung up that visitors didn’t notice my muddy mess beneath.
+On the other hand, with 1500 bulbs planted, so many flowers sprang up that visitors truly did stop and stare.
 Takeaway: people only notice the blooms.
-While I, the gardener, noticed the bare spots and mud, the folks who walk by just see the flowers, smile, and tell me how much they enjoy my yard.
+While I, the gardener, noticed the bare spots and mud from my spring-addition-top-soil-layer, the folks who walk by just see the flowers, smile, and tell me how much they enjoy my yard.
 Love!

 This is the most beautiful result of my bulb lawn: the joy it has brought to my neighbourhood.
 Every time I went outside, people would stop me to talk about the flowers.
 Those who have lived in this neighbourhood for years talked about how they watched the previous owners struggle with the turf grass and that they appreciated my new direction.